Nick Cotton: Development and storylines

-In the live episode aired on 19 February 2015 to coincide with the thirtieth anniversary of the show, the very first scene from the show's first episode was recreated.
-Stacey, Martin and Kush Kazemi find Nick's body in the same way Den Watts, Arthur Fowler and Ali Osman found Reg Cox thirty years earlier.
+In the live episode aired on 19 February 2015 to coincide with the show's 30th anniversary, the very first scene from the show's first episode was recreated.
+Stacey, Martin and Kush Kazemi (Davood Ghadami) find Nick's body in the same way Den, Ali and Arthur Fowler (Bill Treacher) found Reg Cox thirty years earlier.
 Dot confesses to killing Nick and is taken away by police.
 His body is removed from the house the following day.
 Three months later, Dot receives 14 months in prison for Nick's manslaughter but she is later released after four months.
 Nick's funeral takes place in June 2015 with only Charlie, Roxy and his grandson, Matthew in attendance.

-In 2021, nearly eight years after Nick's death, it is revealed that Dotty (Milly Zero) is not his daughter, and that her father is Nick's half-brother, Tom Cotton (Brian Conley).
-However, in 2022, this is revealed that this is a lie and that Nick is indeed Dotty's father.
+In 2021, nearly eight years after Nick's death, it is revealed that Dotty (now played by Milly Zero) is not his daughter and that her father is Nick's half-brother, Tom "Rocky" Cotton (Brian Conley).
+However, in 2022, it is revealed that this is a lie and that Nick is indeed Dotty's father.

-Altman revealed that producers were told to 'write him out' of the show after he opposed a decision to make his character gay.
+Altman revealed that in the early/mid 80's, producers were told to 'write him out' of the show by executive producer and show creator Julia Smith after he opposed a decision to make his character gay along with fellow character Lofty Holloway.